 If you’re always on the lookout for new chocolate shops and chocolatiers, Chocomap can help you find them wherever you go.
 The best feature on Chocomap is, of course, the map.
 Using the map, you can choose any city from a long list of cities worldwide, and find all the chocolate makers who have joined the Chocomap index.
 Naturally, some cities have more options than others, and the bigger the city the more options there are to choose from.

 When you click on a marker, you’ll find the chocolatier’s name, a link to its website, a local address and a short paragraph about the place.
 Aside from the map you’ll also find the chocolate hall of fame, featuring the best bonbons and bars from around the world, interviews with chocolatiers, chocolate lessons and more.

-All Chocolate is a great resource for chocolate-related articles, whether you’re interested in how cacao beans are grown, chocolate history, chocolate tastings and pairings or chocolate’s health benefits.
+is a great resource for chocolate-related articles, whether you’re interested in how cacao beans are grown, chocolate history, chocolate tastings and pairings or chocolate’s health benefits.
 The website also includes recipes which you can browse by type, course, occasions and brand.

 Chocolate on Etsy

 If you don’t already know it, Etsy is a worldwide handmade marketplace, where people can sell their handmade creations and other people can buy beautiful and original items.
 If you search for “chocolate” on Etsy, you’ll enter an amazing world of handmade chocolates and cookies, chocolate-themed clothes and jewelry and unique chocolate molds.
 If you choose to look at vintage results, you’ll find some great gems such as this Hershey chocolate milk vintage phone or this awesome chocolate pot demitasse.

 This is a great place to find gifts for a chocolate lover, if you happen to know one.